 - The Accessibility Services Office will provide training annually, and when possible, will collaborate with Excelsior’s course development vendor to provide training on specific accessibility topics.

-- The Executive Director of Student Accessibility will monitor the confidential in-box at ACS@Excelsior.edu for complaints or feedback received by phone and will either refer them to TFS when IT related, or respond to them in writing or by phone at 844-427-4356 within three (3) business days.
+- The Senior Accessibility Specialist/Title IX Coordinator will monitor the confidential in-box at ACS@Excelsior.edu for complaints or feedback received by phone and will either refer them to TFS when IT related, or respond to them in writing or by phone at 844-427-4356 within three (3) business days.

 Chief Technology Officer